 For the most part, Hank has very good house manners.
 However, he is a pro at napping on the sofa, and at bedtime, wants to curl up on the bed beside your feet.
 When happily greeting people he knows and trusts, his first impulse is to jump up with his front paws on your chest to give kisses.
 While mostly quiet, Hank will alarm bark when he hears something outside.
 This happens especially after dark, when unexpected sounds may scare him most.
-He should not be left outside unattended, and would do best on quiet country property.
+He would be a good watch dog to let you know when someone is approaching the house.
+Hank should not be left outside unattended, and would do best on quiet country property.

 Hank is only now learning about treats and toys, and he is loving them.
 However, he loves them so much that he does sometimes guard toys (especially plush, squeaky ones) and the treats he has been given.
-His current fosters are starting to work with him on this behavior.
-He is very smart, and wants to please his foster mom.
-Because of this current guarding tendency, plus the fact that when he wants to love you, he will put his front paws on your lap and push his way to your face to give kisses, sometimes nibbling your chin, Hank would not be appropriate in a home with young children.
+His current fosters are starting to work with him on this behavior, and making progress.
+He is very smart, and wants to please his person.
+He is good at body language to communicate to his foster mom, when he is not comfortable about a situation or something we might do.
+Because of this current tendency to worry and guard his prizes, plus the fact that when he wants to love you, he will put his front paws on your lap and push his way to your face to give kisses, sometimes nibbling your chin, Hank would not be appropriate in a home with young children.

-Hank has a sensitive, adoring and playful soul, and will make someone a wonderful companion.
+Hank has a soft, adoring and playful soul, and will make someone a wonderful companion.
 It is clear that whoever had him before he was stray, didn’t do right by him.
-To overcome his past negative experiences, he will need loving reassurance from calm, easy going, confident leaders; and to be introduced to new things at his pace, and not pushed into new situations too soon.
-His person(s) should be experienced with herding dogs and be willing to work on his resource guarding behavior.
+To overcome his past negative experiences, he will need loving reassurance from calm, easy going, confident leaders.
+Hank should be introduced to new things at his pace, and not pushed into new situations too soon.
+His person must pay attention to his attempts to communicate when he is not comfortable with something.
+In just a month at his foster home, we can see that his outlook is much more positive and trusting.
+His person(s) should be experienced with herding dogs and be willing to continue his training, and work on his resource guarding behavior.